zerohd4869/MM-DFN/README.md

 bash ./script/run_train_me.sh
 ```

-Note: The optimal hyper-parameters (i.e., the number of gcn layers) are slight differences under different experimental configurations (i.e., the version of CUDA and PyTorch).
+Note: The optimal hyper-parameters (e.g., the number of gcn layers) are slight differences under different experimental configurations (i.e., the version of CUDA and PyTorch).
 To facilitate further research by interested parties, we retain the complete code including ablation and control experiments.

 ## Results